kragorg/dng/chapters/2025-10-05 — Dungeons and Gardens.md

 Doctor Pepe lowers the parchment, his face a mask of awe and horror.
 He looks at the others, his voice barely a whisper as he reads the last line.

 “The gods must pay for Aeor’s destruction.”

+The words hung in the chilling air of the immaculate room.
+For a moment, no one spoke.
+Doctor Pepe’s gaze dropped to the very bottom of the page, to a final, elegant scrawl of ink.

+“It is signed,” he breathed, the realization dawning on his face.
+“Ferol Sal.”

+Elara gasped, her eyes going wide.
+“Salsvault,” she whispered, the name of the ruin suddenly taking on a terrifying new meaning.
+“This is *Sal’s Vault*.”